yang-hub/nebula-docs/docs-2.0-en/nebula-explorer/about-explorer/ex-ug-what-is-explorer.md

 NebulaGraph Explorer (Explorer in short) is a browser-based visualization tool.
 It is used with the NebulaGraph core to visualize interaction with graph data.
 Even if there is no experience in graph database, you can quickly become a graph exploration expert.

-!!! enterpriseonly

-    - To purchase the NebulaGraph Explorer, [contact us](https://www.nebula-graph.io/contact).
-    - New users can [apply for a 30-day trial](https://www.nebula-graph.io/visualization-tools-free-trial).
-You can also try some functions online in [Explorer](https://explorer.nebula-graph.io/).

-!!!
-Note

 ## Scenarios

 You can use Explorer in one of these scenarios: